Historically Women’s and Men’s Colleges with Trans-Inclusive Admissions Policies

 slide_TransPolicy

-23 historically women’s colleges have formal policies that admit at least some trans students:
+23 historically women’s colleges have policies that admit at least some trans students:

 Agnes Scott College: admits “students who were assigned female at birth, as well as those who were assigned male or female at birth, but who now identify as female, transgender, agender, gender fluid or non-binary.”